Jason-Whitmore/SimpleCppNeuralNetwork/README.md

 ## Conclusion

 This neural network library has served me as an extremely important step and tool for me to explore deep learning.
 I hope that the simplicity will help beginners understand how these strange models work like they helped me in the past.
-Likewise, I think this library will be useful to more experienced hobbyists who are looking for something simpler and lighter than the more popular libraries.
 Please feel free to make any changes to suit your project - I certainly have made a quite a few changes for my other projects, myself.